devopsdays/devopsdays-web/content/events/2024-amsterdam/sponsor-info.md

 ### <a name= 'Platinum'></a> Platinum sponsorship extras

-As the sole platinum sponsor you get a few unique perks.
+As the sole Platinum sponsor you get a few unique perks.
 Your logo will be displayed on the outdoor video screens.
 You are the official sponsor of the social event and BBQ.
 We will supply napkins with your logo on them during dinner.
 You are not only free to, but highly encouraged to display your branding with roll-up banners or beach flags during this period in the common area around the outside area.
-As a platinum sponsor you are also invited to join us for the speaker dinner (2 tickets).
+As a Platinum sponsor you are also invited to join us for the speaker dinner (2 tickets).

 ### <a name= 'Beverage'></a> Beverage sponsor

-As the beverage sponsor for devopsdays Amsterdam you get a unique perk.
+As the Beverage sponsor for devopsdays Amsterdam you get a unique perk.
 Your logo will be printed on our custom DevHops beer labels.
 Beers will be prominently featured as well during our social event on Thursday as our beer of choice for the social event.
 The DevHops beers will also be available after the program ends on Wednesday and Friday although no organized program is in-place during those days.

-At the end of the event the beverage sponsor can take away 48 bottles (2 cases) of DevHops to taste with team members wo were not able to attend.
+At the end of the event the Beverage sponsor can take away 48 bottles (2 cases) of DevHops to taste with team members wo were not able to attend.

 ### <a name= 'Coffee'></a> Coffee sponsor

 As our coffee sponsors for devopsdays Amsterdam your unique perk is your logo on our coffee cups paired with our hired coffee tuk-tuk.
 The coffee tuk-tuk is on-site between 08:00 and 15:00 *all three days of the event*.
 During this time you’ll the option to bring up to two roll-up banners or beach flags to place besides the coffee tuk-tuk to enhance your visibility.

-During the hours that the coffee tuk-tuk is on-site (between 8:00 and 15:00) we will also supply (weather permitting)* a high standing table outside next to the food truck.
+During the hours that the coffee tuk-tuk is on-site (between 8:00 and 15:00) we will also supply (weather permitting)[^1] a high standing table outside next to the food truck.

-* in the event of bad weather (strong winds, heavy rainfall) there limited space outside covered by our outside tent.
+[^1]: In the event of bad weather (strong winds, heavy rainfall) there limited space outside covered by our outside tent.
 Depending on space requirements we cannot guarantee you a standing table in this instance.

 ### <a name= 'Food-Truck'></a> Food truck sponsors

-As a food truck sponsor you are sponsoring one of the 2 food trucks available at the venue that day.
+As a Food Truck sponsor you are sponsoring one of the 2 food trucks available at the venue that day.
 Your food truck will be on-site between 11:30 and 15:00.
 We will supply napkins with your logo on them for your food truck.
 You are not only free to, but highly encouraged to display your branding with roll-up banners or beach flags during this period in the common area around your food truck.

-During the hours that the food truck is on-site (between 11:30 and 15:00) we will also supply (weather permitting)* a high standing table outside next to the food truck.
+During the hours that the food truck is on-site (between 11:30 and 15:00) we will also supply (weather permitting)[^2] a high standing table outside next to the food truck.

-* in the event of bad weather (strong winds, heavy rainfall) there limited space outside covered by our outside tent.
+ [^2]: In the event of bad weather (strong winds, heavy rainfall) there limited space outside covered by our outside tent.
 Depending on space requirements we cannot guarantee you a standing table in this instance.

 ## <a name= 'Schedule'></a> Event schedule and sponsor activities